vijaysexena/90DaysOfDevOps/2023/day02/linux.md

 Examples:

-- `ls -l`--> displays detailed information about files and directories..
+- `ls -l`--> displays detailed information about files and directories.

 - `ls -a `--> Represent all files Include hidden files and directories in the listing.

 - `ls -i ` --> displays the index number (inode) of each file and directory.

 - ` ls -S` --> Sort files and directories by their sizes, listing the largest ones first.

 ### Directoy commands